javolo/AVPG1/README.md

  * Jump between levels when reach specific place in the map
  * Make the enemy to hold a gun and shot the player not only chase him.
  * Randomize the colour of the enemy when spawn.
+ * Modify and improve the spawn enemies function, countin the number of them, increasing the number over time...

 # 10. GREETINGS

-Just a small note to credit http://www.freesfx.co.uk for the sounds
+Just a small note to credit http://www.freesfx.co.uk for the sounds and “Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)” for the background music